 First stop: Heavily settled on a popped-up, nub-stubble-fabric recliner, a retired sheriff bragged that he had wiped out bootleg spirits in that territory.
 He crossed his arms, puffed up, and said defiantly, “Not a drop in years.”
 Herbert stood behind him, crossed his skinny arms, mockingly postured, and winked.

-Second stop: I told Herbert I wanted to meet moonshiners.
-“They’ll never talk to a stranger,” he said.
+Second stop: I insisted on meeting moonshiners.
+“They’ll never talk to a stranger,” Herbert said.
 “But I’ll take you by a place where some nice moonshiners raise the roof.
 That’s all you’ll get.”

 Then we wound around bumpy dirt roads swallowed by trees, their scraggly branches swiping the sides of Herbert’s truck.
 I glanced around nervously.
 Was I disappearing into a scary movie script?